 Indian Pass + Port St. Joe

 Experience Florida history at the Indian Pass Raw Bar.
 Its story goes back to 1903, and the casual southern staple serves world-famous oysters and offers live music, beer and wine.
-On your way to Port St. Joe, dine with a view at Cat 5 Raw Bar & Grill.
-Once arrived at the historic port town, downtown Port St. Joe is an easily walkable center of shops, restaurants, parks and more.
+Once you arrive at the historic port town, downtown Port St. Joe is an easily walkable center of shops, restaurants, parks and more.
 Visit Provisions for happy hour and gourmet American fare.
 Enjoy pizza and a beer on the dog-friendly patio bar at Joe Mama’s Wood-Fired Kitchen.
 And continue the tour of Florida oyster dives at Shipwreck Raw Bar.
 And if you just need a drink, be sure to sip a cold beer or cocktail and listen to live music (or karaoke) as the sun goes down at the Lookout Lounge.

 Historic Apalachicola sits on the shore of Apalachicola Bay.
 Visitors are greeted by the iconic Gibson Inn.
 Built in 1907, guests can linger on the porch in a rocking chair after breakfast, lunch or dinner at Franklin Cafe.
 Want beer?
 Head to the renowned Oyster City Brewing Company.
 Across the street to Oyster City is the locally loved Owl Café + Taproom.
 And very nearby is the quirky vibe of the Station Raw Bar, the trendy, upscale Up the Creek Raw Bar, and on Scipio Creek is Half Shell Dockside.